-As the owners of a Spanish Water Dog ourselves, and now with Mr Darcy, our Sporting Lucas Terrier, we have shown below a selection of favourite walks for our four-legged friends, most of which are within a short distance of the cottage.
+As the owners of Mr Darcy our Sporting Lucas Terrier and Brodie our Australian Labradoodle we have shown below a selection of favourite walks for our four-legged friends, most of which are within a short distance of the cottage.
 All of the times shown are for the round trip but please ask if you need more detailed information.
 OS Maps are available on request.
 We're happy to add more of your suggestions but hope that these ideas will ensure your dogs have just as good a holiday as you do.
-As there are sheep wandering freely in the village and on the nearby hills we ask that you treat the dogs with 'Frontline' before your arrival and keep dogs on leads if they are not used to the sheep, who are just looking for the next patch of juicy green grass!
+As there are sheep wandering freely in the village and on the nearby hills we ask that you treat the dogs with 'Frontline' or a tick collar before your arrival and keep dogs on leads if they are not used to the sheep, who are just looking for the next patch of juicy green grass!

 Click on the title of the walk to get a Google Map of the locality.
 If you need further detailed information please don't hesitate to bark!

 A good introductory walk east from the village along to Coral Bay, the next bay along from the village, following the shore of Loch Eishort to a rocky deserted bay.